‘Haynes is the most exciting thing to happen to crime fiction in a long time’—Sophie Hannah

 But there is a darker side to Lee.
 His erratic, controlling and sometimes frightening behaviour means that Catherine is increasingly isolated.
 Driven into the darkest corner of her world, and trusting no one, she plans a meticulous escape.
 Four years later, struggling to overcome her demons, Catherine dares to believe she might be safe from harm.
 Until one phone call changes everything.

-Elizabeth Haynes is also the author of Revenge of the Tide, Human Remains and The Murder of Harriet Monckton.
+Elizabeth Haynes is also the author of Revenge of the Tide, Human Remains, Never Alone and The Murder of Harriet Monckton.